Mininet-Optical/mininet-optical/INSTALL.md

 topology in Mininet-Optical representing the simplest fully emulated packet-optical network that we can create.
-The topology used here is called `SingleLinkTopo` and consists of 2 hosts, 2 switches, 2 terminals separated by 2x25km spans with an EDAF in the middle:
+The topology used here is called `SingleLinkTopo` and consists of 2 hosts, 2 switches, 2 terminals separated by 2x25km spans with an EDFA in the middle:

 h1 - s1 - t1 - (boost->,amp2<-) --25km-- amp1 --25km-- (->amp2,<-boost) - t1 - s2 - h2